folio-org/okapi/doc/guide.md

 Note that mod-x-2.0.0 still has an entry with `"permissionName": "retain.a"`, therefore `retain.a` will not be deprecated when migrating from mod-x-1.0.0 to mod-x-2.0.0, and calling mod-permissions' `/perms/purge-deprecated` API won't remove `retain.a`.

-A user that has permission `retain.a` in mod-x-1.0.0 will have two regular (= not deprecated) permission in mod-foo-2.0.0 after the migration: `retain.a` and `retain.x`.
+A user that has permission `retain.a` in mod-x-1.0.0 will get the `retain.x` permission when the migration to mod-foo-2.0.0 takes place and will have two regular (= not deprecated) permissions after the migration: `retain.a` and `retain.x`.

 On migration any `childOf`/`subPermission` relationships of `retain.a` gets expanded/duplicated to also cover `retain.x`.

 Conclusion: Permission `retain.a` has been split into `retain.a` and `retain.x`.

+The split happens when migrating a module to new version.
+It does not happen afterwards: Adding permission `retain.a` to a user will not automatically add `retain.x`.

 Example for replacing two permissions with one new permission:
 ```